NLP-UMUTeam/OccuBiasBench/README.md

 # A Man's World: Measuring Gender Bias in Occupational Status Judgments with Vision-Language Models

-This repository contains the code, prompts, dataset-generation scripts, evaluation scripts, and model outputs used to study occupational gender bias in Vision-Language Models (VLMs).
+This repository contains the code, prompts, image-generation scripts, inference scripts, evaluation scripts, and model outputs used to study occupational gender bias in Vision-Language Models (VLMs).

 The project introduces a controlled paired-image benchmark for evaluating whether VLMs associate occupational status and earning potential differently with men and women.
 Each image contains two people matched by occupation, age, ethnicity, and workplace context, while differing only in gender.
 The benchmark is designed to reduce visual and demographic confounds and to support controlled comparisons across prompt settings.